Twitter Thinks Donald Trump Used A Body Double For Melania In First Public Appearance After Hush Money Scandal

 “According to the theory, Trump has a body double who stands in for her at different times,” the report noted.
 “It’s part of a larger narrative about Trump acting secretively and seemingly unlike herself, fueled by camera angles and fashion choices that can obscure parts of her face, as well as a Secret Service agent who looks a little like her.”

-Those who want a closer look of the supposed Melania Trump body double from Friday’s appearance can find it video of it here.
+Those who want a closer look of the supposed Melania Trump body double from Friday’s appearance can find it video of it on Twitter.